JoelLigma/Predicting-Consumer-Purchase-Behavior-with-Python/README.md

 **Context**

 This project revolves around a Starbucks App Reward Program.
 The goal of the project is to increase the marketing promotion effectiveness of the organization.
 This is achieved through data analysis and the development of a classification prediction model that aims to accurately predict customers with a high likelihood of completing an offer.
-In the context of this project, completing an offer refers to to customer receiving a promotional offer, viewing the offer and using it to perform a purchase.
+In the context of this project, completing an offer refers to a customer receiving a promotional offer, viewing the offer and using it to perform a purchase.

 ## Table of Contents
 **1) Preprocessing and Combining Multiple Datasets**